 The vast majority of professors and researchers meet the minimum requirements of the H-1B because a bachelor’s degree, if not a Master’s degree, is generally the minimum requirement for entry into these fields.

 7. Period of Admission And Dependents

 H-1B workers are admitted to the United States for an initial period of up to three years, which may be extended for an additional three years.
 A foreign worker can be in H-1B status for a maximum continuous period of six years.

 The spouse and children under 21 of H-1B visa holders are eligible for the H-4 visa.
 Those in H-4 status generally are unable to work, except in very narrow circumstances.

 8. The H-1B Cap And Lottery

 There is an annual 65,000 numerical cap for H1Bs known as the “H1B cap”.
 When submitting the application, the employer must be sure that the cap is still open, i.e., the numerical limit has not been reached for the present fiscal year.
-In 2014, 2015 and 2016, the H-1B Cap was reached within the first week and USCIS had to run the H-1B Lottery.
+During the last few years, the H-1B Cap was reached within the first week and USCIS had to run the H-1B Lottery.

 This important exemption allows most professors and many researchers to take advantage of the H-1B visa category.